This Vegan German Potato Salad is so easy to make, nobody will believe it’s vegan and hits the spot!

 - If you have the time, leave everything to rest and soak up the brine.
 This can be 30 minutes or even over night.
 If you want to proceed without this step that is ok as well.

-- Add the vegan mayo.
+- Mix well again and then add the vegan mayo.

-- If using: mix in the dill.
+- If using: mix in the dill, parsley and chives.

 Leave a Reply